MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Pentnt.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Pentnt
+# pentnt

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Pentnt is deprecated, and is not guaranteed to be supported in future releases of Windows.
+pentnt is deprecated, and is not guaranteed to be supported in future releases of Windows.
-This tool is included in Windows Server 2003.
-For more information see [Pentnt](https://technet.microsoft.com/library/cc755868(v=ws.10).aspx).
+This tool is included in Windows Server 2003. for more information see [pentnt](https://technet.microsoft.com/library/cc755868(v=ws.10).aspx).